Mograsim-Team/Mograsim/docs/building_mograsim.md

 "plugins" containing some jar files, and two jar files called "artifacts.jar" and "content.jar".

+To install Mograsim from this site, follow the [Getting Started](getting_started.md) guide, but in the dialog for adding a software site, instead of using the online update site address, click on "Local..." and select `<repository directory>/releng/net.mograsim.plugin.updatesite/target/repository/`.

 More information about the build, structure and environment can be found in the [development environment description](development_environment.md).